AkanoRhoda/alx-low_level_programming/0x03-debugging/README.md

-This is a repository on debugging
+This is a repository on C function nested loop language